-While awake, the low back design is also less ideal than other seats.
-With our little guy, we used this seat on an almost daily basis with some of our bike rides being 2+ hours.
+Even while a child is awake, the low back design is less ideal than other seats.
+With our little guy, we used this seat on an almost daily basis, with some of our bike rides being 2+ hours.
 Because of the low-back on the iBert, he had to hold himself upright the entire time, almost like sitting on a stool, which got tiring at times.

 On bike seats with a higher back, the child can lead back all they want and feel supported, whether they are asleep or awake!

 Seat Back Height of Yepp Nexxt Mini vs. iBert

 Our other concern with the iBert is that its mounting bracket should be removed if you want to use the adult bike without the seat.
 In our opinion, the long metal bar is a potential safety hazard when not covered up by the seat.
 While we don’t know of anyone being hurt by this bracket, compared to other brackets, it is much more obtrusive and more likely to cause injury to an adult rider if the bike seat isn’t attached.